Edward Richard Dudley

-Edward Richard Dudley (March 11, 1911 – February 8, 2005) was an American lawyer, judge, civil rights activist and the first African-American to hold the rank of Ambassador of the United States, as ambassador to Liberia from 1949 to 1953.
+Edward Richard Dudley (March 11, 1911 – February 8, 2005) was an American lawyer, judge, civil rights activist and the first African American to hold the rank of Ambassador of the United States, as ambassador to Liberia from 1949 to 1953.

-Life
+Life and career

 Dudley was born on March 11, 1911, in South Boston, Virginia, to Edward Richard and Nellie (nee Johnson) Dudley.
 He graduated with a bachelor of science degree from Johnson C. Smith College in 1932 where he became a member of Alpha Phi Alpha fraternity, and then taught school in Gainsboro, Virginia.
 He studied dentistry for a year on a scholarship at Howard University, and then moved to New York City.

 In New York, Dudley worked in odd jobs including stage manager for Orson Welles at a public works theater project.
 In 1938, he enrolled at St. John's University School of Law, graduating with an LL.B. in 1941.
 For a brief period he practiced law, entered Democratic politics in Harlem, and was an assistant New York State attorney general in 1942.
+This position ended when Thomas E. Dewey was elected governor.
 In 1942, he married Rae Oley.
 They had a son, Edward R. Dudley III.

+N.A.A.C.P. and ambassadorship

-In 1943, he joined the N.A.A.C.P. legal team.
+In 1943, he joined the N.A.A.C.P. legal team with the encouragement from Thurgood Marshall.
 As an assistant special counsel, he wrote briefs and prepared cases seeking the admission of black students to Southern colleges, equal pay for black teachers and an end to discrimination in public transportation.
+He was executive assistant to the governor of the Virgin Islands from 1945 to 1947 while still in his position at the N.A.A.C.P.

+In 1948, Dudley was appointed by President Harry S. Truman as minister to Liberia.
+This position was one of the few that African Americans were sent to.
+At this time, virtually all Black employees of the State Department were sent to and revolved through certain hardship posts derisively called the "Negro Circuit."
+These positions were always in majority Black areas like Monrovia, Ponta Delgada, and Madagascar.
+The mission in Monrovia was elevated to an embassy in 1949, making Dudley the first Black ambassador.

+In May 1949, Dudley and his staff put together a memorandum which documented the statistics related to African Americans in the State Department, compared to white employees in similar positions.
+They found that white employees had been transferred more times and to fewer hardship positions.
+After a meeting with Undersecretary of State, Dean Acheson, Black employees began to be transferred out of Africa.